-FY-24 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Surface Warfare (111X) 3 Vacancies in 0-8 1110 billets require officers who are or will be assigned as a strike group commander (operational/training strike group) or task force commander, experience in material and operational readiness and working knowledge of the budgeting and programming process.
+FY-25 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Surface Warfare (111X) 3 Vacancies in O-8 1110 billets require officers who are or will be assigned as a strike group commander (operational/training strike group) or task force commander, experience in material and operational readiness and working knowledge of the budgeting and programming process.
 Successful flag tour on a major staff or as a task force commander is desired.
-Submarine Warfare (112X) 1 Vacancy in 0-8 1120 billet requires an officer who is or will be assigned as a submarine group commander, undersea task force commander, or other task force commander with proven knowledge of integrated undersea operations, doctrine, and readiness generation.
+Submarine Warfare (112X) 2 Vacancies in O-8 1120 billets requires an officer who is or will be assigned as a submarine group commander, undersea task force commander, or other task force commander with proven knowledge of integrated undersea operations, doctrine, and readiness generation.
 Successful flag tour on a major staff or as a task force commander is desired.
-Special Warfare (113X) 1 Vacancy in O-8 1130 billet requires performance in joint or Navy flag command assignment.
-Commanding knowledge of special warfare missions, tactics, joint force capabilities is required.
-Knowledge of the budgeting,

-Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL
+Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL

-· · · · · · programming, and acquisition process is desired.
-Naval Aviator/Naval Flight Officer (13XX) 4 Vacancies in 0-8 1310/1320 billets require officers who are or will be assigned as a strike group commander (operational/training strike group), maritime patrol and reconnaissance group commander (unique P-3/P-8 billet), or task force commander, as well as strong tactical aviation and/or operational readiness experience and working knowledge of the budgeting and programming process.
+The commence of the contract o Special Warfare (113X) 1 Vacancy in 0-8 1130 billet requires performance in joint or Navy flag command assignment.
+Commanding knowledge of special warfare missions, tactics, and joint force capabilities is required.
+Knowledge of the budgeting, programming, and acquisition process is desired.
+Naval Aviator/Naval Flight Officer (13XX) 4 Vacancies in O-8 1310/1320 billets require officers who are or will be assigned as a strike group commander (operational/training strike group), maritime patrol and reconnaissance group commander (unique P-3/P-8 billet), or task force commander, as well as strong tactical aviation and/or operational readiness experience and working knowledge of the budgeting and programming process.
 Successful flag tour on a major staff or as a task force commander is desired.
-11XX/13XX 4 Vacancies in URL O-8 billets require successful flag tour on a major staff or as a task force commander, giving favorable consideration for effectual performance in budgeting, programming, requirements generation, cyberspace, space, information warfare, and/or strategic mission.
-11XX/13XX 1 Vacancy in URL 0-8 billet requires require successful flag tour on a major staff or as a task force commander with experience in Space, Cyberspace, and/or Information Operations.
-Region Commander 1 Proven performance in command of a Navy region.
+11XX/13XX 3 Vacancies in URL O-8 billets require successful flag tour on a major staff or as a task force commander, giving favorable consideration for cross domain expertise and effectual performance in joint command operational leadership positions, budgeting, programming, requirements generation, cyberspace, space, information warfare, or strategic mission.
+11XX/13XX 1 Vacancy in URL O-8 billet requires require successful flag tour on a major staff or as a task force commander with cross domain expertise in Space, Cyberspace, or Information Operations.
+11XX/13XX 1 Vacancy in URL 0-8 billet requires successful flag tour on a major staff or as a task force commander with experience in operational logistics planning and execution including familiarity with Joint logistics operations and sealift control and coordination.

-b.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - b.
 Acquisition Line Community (ACQ).
 The Navy has requirements for acquisition line flag officers with broad-based technical and acquisition business experience and proven records of flexibility, innovation, and change leadership.
 In the context of best and fully qualified, the needs of the Navy require officers with proven capacity for leadership and the competencies and skills identified in Table 2.
 The acquisition cadre benefits from both the extensive acquisition and maintenance expertise of the Engineering Duty (ED/1440) and Aviation Engineering Duty (AED/1500) communities and the operational experience of acquisition professionals who have commanded aircraft, ships and submarines (AV/AP/13XX, SW/AP/1110, SS/AP/1120).
 The board should take both of these diverse career paths into account as well as overall balance of the acquisition cadre when making their selection.